Yeren: Antiquity

 The yeren is often associated with the forests of Shennongjia.

 The exact name "yeren" has typically been used in the mountains of the Shennongjia Forestry District in the Hubei Province, though the earliest written reports of the yeren are from Fang County 90 km north of Shennongjia.
-In 1555, during the Qing dynasty, its local newspaper Fangxianzhi published a story about a group of yeren sheltering in nearby mountain caves which preyed on their dogs and chickens.
+In 1555, during the Ming dynasty, its local newspaper Fangxianzhi published a story about a group of yeren sheltering in nearby mountain caves which preyed on their dogs and chickens.
 In rural Hubei, the yeren were rumored to be the descendants of the runaway laborers conscripted to build the Great Wall of China.
 Other newspapers as well as Chinese natural history works, such as Li Shizhen's 1578 Compendium of Materia Medica, frequently mention yeren or similar apemen.

 Description

 Testimonies of the alleged creature typically agree the yeren walks upright and stands over 6 ft tall; is covered in tawny hair all over the body, especially long at the scalp; and has a face reminiscent of both an ape and a human.
 Other common descriptors include black-red hair, distended eyes, long arms hanging all the way down to the knees, and big feet.
 The yeren supposedly laughs when coming across a human.